-- 3.18 In the PNGL12 price control (covering 2012 and 2013), PNGL was granted and incentives for I&C connections of £60k over 2 years, based on projected connections.
-This I&C incentive was not continued for GD14, nor for GD17. - 3.19 In this assessment we considered the impact of the withdrawal of the connection allowance on the smallest meter size (U6 meters), which typically serve small shops,

-3.20 Information provided by PNGL on U6 I&C connections over the period 2011 to 2016 is shown in Table 3.
+- 3.19 In the PNGL12 price control (covering 2012 and 2013), PNGL was granted and incentives for I&C connections of £60k over 2 years, based on projected connections.
+This I&C incentive was not continued for GD14, nor for GD17. - 3.20 In this assessment we considered the impact of the withdrawal of the connection allowance on the smallest meter size (U6 meters), which typically serve small shops, offices or other commercial premises.
+Most domestic properties are served by U6 meters.
+Our analysis and the comparisons drawn is predicated on the assumption that gas consumption and economic drivers for I&C which would be served by a U6 meters to connect to gas are similar to those of domestic properties. - 3.21 Information provided by PNGL on U6 I&C connections over the period 2011 to 2016 is shown in Table 3.